The Story Behind the Program

-On the 40th Anniversary of Title IX on June 2012, the U.S. Department of State and ESPN/espnW joined forces to officially launch the Global Sports Mentoring Program.
-For the first four years of its existence, the GSMP served as one of three pillars of the U.S. Department of State’s Empowering Women and Girls through Sports initiative, alongside Sports Visitors and Sports Envoys.
+On the 40th Anniversary of Title IX in June of 2012, the U.S. Department of State and ESPN joined forces to officially launch the Global Sports Mentoring Program.
+For the first four years of its existence, the initiative included three pillars: (1) the Empowering Women and Girls through Sports program; (2) Sports Visitors; and (3) Sports Envoys.

-Now, the GSMP exists as two mentorship programs— U.S. Department of State and espnW GSMP and GSMP: Sport 4 Community.
-The participants for each program are selected by the U.S. Embassies overseas based on their prior accomplishments and drive to make a significant impact in the sports sector of their countries.
-These individuals demonstrate an ability to achieve exceptional success in their profession as well as share lessons with others in their home countries so that they may benefit from sports.
+Participants for each program are selected by the U.S. Embassies overseas based on their accomplishments and drive to make a substantial impact within the sports sector in their home countries.
+These individuals demonstrate an ability to achieve exceptional success in their profession as well as share lessons with others so that they may also benefit from the mentorship program.

-Mentors and host organizations provide the participants with opportunities to cultivate management, business, networking, and leadership skills in an American sports environment.
-In order for the mentorship to play into a long-lasting positive impact worldwide, each emerging leader crafts a strategic plan with her mentor to put into action upon their return home with the common goal of creating sports opportunities for underserved populations.
-As a result, the program creates a new global network of gamechangers who strive to make positive change in their communities through sports.
+Mentors and host organizations provide participants with opportunities to cultivate management, business, networking, and leadership skills in an American sports environment.
+For the mentorship to contribute to a long-lasting positive impact worldwide, each delegate crafts a strategic plan with their mentor to put into action upon return home, with the common goal of creating sports opportunities for underserved populations.
+As a result, the program creates a unique global network of game changers who strive to make positive change in their communities through sports.